clojure-grimoire/grimoire/resources/1.4.0/clojure.core/re-matcher/docstring.md

-Returns an instance of java.util.regex.Matcher, for use, e.g. inre-find.
+Returns an instance of java.util.regex.Matcher, for use, e.g. in re-find.